04 Mar The Bread Truck Driver Hit Our Car from the Rear. Now, He Does Not Want to Pay for the Harms and Losses He Caused. Part 1 of 3

-In the present matter, defendants’ expert Ronald L. Mann, M.D., acknowledged that, when he met the plaintiff fifteen months after the accident, the plaintiff was still taking prescription pain medication in order to cope with the pain.
+In the present matter, defendants’ expert Ronald L. Munn, M.D., acknowledged that, when he met the plaintiff fifteen months after the accident, the plaintiff was still taking prescription pain medication in order to cope with the pain.
 Defendants’ expert then went on to state that the plaintiff had no disability and had fully recovered from her injuries as a result of the accident.
 However, defendants’ expert had to concede that Ms. Calderon Ortega’s demonstration of a full recovery was made while she was on prescription medication.
-Had Dr. Mann claimed that she was fully recovered without the continued need for prescription medication, one could argue that defendants’ met their prima facie burden.
+Had Dr. Munn claimed that she was fully recovered without the continued need for prescription medication, one could argue that defendants’ met their prima facie burden.
 However, they did not.
-Ms. Calderon Ortega could only demonstrate her physical condition, which Dr. Mann found to be fully recovered, while she was on prescription medication to relieve her ailments.
+Ms. Calderon Ortega could only demonstrate her physical condition, which Dr. Munn found to be fully recovered, while she was on prescription medication to relieve her ailments.

-For Dr. Mann to acknowledge that Ms. Calderon Ortega continues to require prescription medication in order to function normally, then he must also implicitly acknowledge that there is a licensed medical doctor that is writing the prescriptions for her.
+For Dr. Munn to acknowledge that Ms. Calderon Ortega continues to require prescription medication in order to function normally, then he must also implicitly acknowledge that there is a licensed medical doctor that is writing the prescriptions for her.
 He must also implicitly acknowledge that the doctor prescribing the medication would only do so after physical observation, and a finding that the remedial effect of the medication outweighs the side effects.
 Therefore, by definition, the defendants have not met their prima facie burden.

 Stated differently, defendants’ expert is essentially saying the following: A full fifteen months after the accident, Selena Calderon Ortega continues to seek medical treatment from a physician.
 Said licensed medical provider is examining her and determining that, a) she has the complaints; and b) that she requires prescription medication to address the complaints.
 The doctor has further determined that he will write her the prescription because he has determined that the plaintiff is suffering so much pain that the benefits of the prescription will outweigh the side effects.
-Therefore, Dr. Mann must acknowledge that the prescribed medication has been prescribed out of medical necessity, and that there must be a continued medical necessity as Ms. Calderon Ortega continues to require the medication.
-Thus, when Dr. Mann says that the patient is fine (while on prescription medication), he is implicitly acknowledging that she continues to suffer, seek medical treatment, receive medical treatment, and require a powerful prescription drug to address her ailments.
+Therefore, Dr. Munn must acknowledge that the prescribed medication has been prescribed out of medical necessity, and that there must be a continued medical necessity as Ms. Calderon Ortega continues to require the medication.
+Thus, when Dr. Munn says that the patient is fine (while on prescription medication), he is implicitly acknowledging that she continues to suffer, seek medical treatment, receive medical treatment, and require a powerful prescription drug to address her ailments.